Lalithreddy-12/To-Do-List/README.md

 ## About The Project

 The To-Do List project is a simple web application that allows users to create and manage a list of tasks they need to complete.
 With a clean and intuitive interface, users can quickly add, edit, and delete tasks, as well as mark tasks as complete.
-This project is built with HTML,CSS & JavaScript and is a great example of a basic web application event listeners.
+This project is built with HTML, CSS & JavaScript and is a great example of a basic web application event listeners.

 ## Getting Started